-Consistent with the recommendations of the Task Force for Climate-Related Financial Disclosures (TCFD), which states that climate risks and opportunities are relevant for organizations across all sectors, we assess both absolute greenhouse gas (GHG) emissions and climate risk management and opportunities for all companies in our Canadian equity portfolio.
+Consistent with the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD), which states that climate risks and opportunities are relevant for organizations across all sectors, we assess both absolute greenhouse gas (GHG) emissions and climate risk management and opportunities for all companies through our proprietary ESG scorecard process.
 Companies' exposure to specific climate risks and opportunities will vary depending on the industry they operate in.
 For example, for energy companies, we assess the risk of changing regulations and its potential financial impacts.
 We account for some these issues through additional operating costs (for example, to account for carbon taxes) as well as capital costs (for example, additional investment into equipment or technology to improve results).